acbalaga/besslab/README.md

 ```

 Open the provided local URL in your browser to launch the app.

+To remove the session rate limit in an open deployment, enter the password in the sidebar (default: `besslab`).

 ## Using the app
 1. **Upload or use defaults.** Provide a PV 8760 CSV (`hour_index, pv_mw`) and, optionally, a cycle-model Excel file.
 If you skip uploads, the app uses included sample data.